 - Approaches to Metropolitan Studies (SCA-UA 601)

 - Six designated social and cultural analysis electives, four of which must be taught by SCA faculty.

-- Internship Fieldwork and Internship Seminar (SCA-UA 40/SCA-UA 42) are no longer required but highly recommended and together can count as an elective; one language course can count as an elective if taught by SCA faculty.
+- SCA Theory and Practice: The Internship Program (SCA-UA 42) is no longer required, but is highly recommended and can count as an elective; one language course can count as an elective if taught by SCA faculty.